gyunaev/birdtray/README.md

-# Birdtray is a system tray new mail notification for Thunderbird.
-It supports Thunderbird 60+ and does not require installing extensions.
+# Birdtray is a system tray new mail notification for Thunderbird 60+ which does not require extensions.

 Birdtray is a free, cross-platform (Linux/Windows/OS X) system tray notification for new mail for Thunderbird.